simple-registry/simple-registry/doc/deploy-kubernetes-kustomize.md

     kubectl apply -k contrib/kubernetes/overlays/tls
     # For mTLS, you can use:
     kubectl apply -k contrib/kubernetes/overlays/mtls
+    # For mTLS with Traefik, you can use:
+    kubectl apply -k contrib/kubernetes/overlays/mtls
     ```

 For production-ready deployments, you should customize the resources in the `contrib/kubernetes/overlays` directory to